 Fox, A. E., & Pietras, C. J. (2013).
 The effects of response-cost punishment on instructional control during a choice task.
 Journal of the Experimental Analysis of Behavior, 99, 346-361.

-Fox, A. E., & Kyonka, E. G. E. (2013, May).
-Individual differences in human choice behavior in the presence of rules.
-In A. E. Fox (chair), Human Choice and Discrimination.
-Symposium conducted at the meeting of the Association for Behavior Analysis International, Minneapolis, MN.
+Fox, A. E., Prue, K. & Kyonka, E. G. E. (2015, May).
+Human and pigeon timing in a fixed-interval free-operant psychophysical choice procedure.
+In S. Subramaniam (chair), On the Generality of Interval Timing Processes.
+Symposium conducted at the meeting of the Association for Behavior Analysis International, San Antonio, TX.

 Fox, A. E., & Singha, D. (2015, March).
 Effects of prefeeding on timing in a fixed-interval temporal bisection task.
 In A. E. Fox (chair), Motivation.
 Symposium conducted at the meeting of the Eastern Psychological Association, Philadelphia, PA.

 Belding, D. L., & Fox, A. E.* (2015, May).
 Differential reinforcement of other behavior to reduce pawing in horses.
 Poster presented at the meeting of the Association for Behavior Analysis International, San Antonio, TX. (*presenting author)

 Singha, D., & Fox, A. E. (2015, March).
 Temporal processing in the spontaneously hypertensive rat model of ADHD.
 Poster presented at the meeting of the Eastern Psychological Association, Philadelphia, PA.

 Haskell, M. M., Caramia, S. R., & Fox, A. E. (2015, March).
 Response-sequence learning and maintenance in spontaneously hypertensive and Wistar Kyoto rats.
 Poster presented at the meeting of the Eastern Psychological Association, Philadelphia, PA.